-If you want help writing your complaint your Rights Officer/Advisor can assist you; you may also contact one of the advocacy organization listed in Section VII of this book for assistance.
+If you need help writing your complaint your Rights Officer/Advisor can assist you; however, you may also contact one of the advocacy organizations listed in Section VI of this book for assistance.
+Staff at the place where you receive service may assist you.